Role of surfactant-induced Marangoni stresses in retracting liquid sheets: Results

 Figure \ref{s_plot}j,k shows the vorticity field, i.e. $\omega=\triangledown \times \textbf{u}$, in terms of the interface location for the surfactant-free and surfactant-laden cases for $t=141.42$ and $t=189.50$ (the location is given in a reference frame where the the rim position is found at $z=0$).
 For all cases, a primary vortex (with a positive sign) is formed at the front region of the bulbous edge and is shed into the ambient fluid.
 For the surfactant-free case, we observe a negative vortex-ring near the bulbous neck resulting from a change of curvature; this vortex ring grows over time ending in breakup.
 For the surfactant-laden case at $t=141.42$, $\tau$ induce vorticity from the bulbous tip to the neck and from the rim to the ligament.
 This flow causes the neck to reopen; after escaping the singularity the flow through the neck triggers the formation of a jet towards the centre of the bulbous region (these findings are consistent with \citet{Constante-Amores_prf_2020}).
 Additionally, the escape from pinch-off causes the length of the ligament to grow over time in the $(x)$-direction, forming a secondary bulbous and a secondary neck as well as a shift in the axial curvature signs (see figure \ref{s_plot}k).

-To provide conclusive evidence that Marangoni stresses drive the reopening of the neck, we run an additional simulation in which Marangoni stresses, or surface tension gradients, are deactivated, i.e. $\nabla_s=0$, to isolate the effects of a reduction in surface tension from those rising from Marangoni stresses.
-The Marangoni-suppressed case resembles the surfactant-free dynamics ending in end-pinching (snapshots are not shown for sake of space).
+To provide conclusive evidence that Marangoni stresses drive the reopening of the neck, we run an additional simulation in which Marangoni stresses, or surface tension gradients, are deactivated, i.e. $\nabla_s \sigma=0$, to isolate the effects of a reduction in surface tension from those rising from Marangoni stresses.
+The Marangoni-suppressed case resembles the surfactant-free dynamics culminating in end-pinching (see Supplemental animation).
 Additionally, we performed an additional surfactant-free simulation at the ``effective" Ohnesorge number, obtained by using the surface tension achieved by the surfactant, i.e. $Oh_{eff}=\mu/\sqrt{\rho h_0 \sigma_0}=0.103$ (for $\beta_s=0.5$ and $\Gamma_0=0.5$) finding similar results.
 Consequently we claim Marangoni stresses are responsible of the change of interfacial dynamics discussed above.

-Finally, figure \ref{metrics} shows the effect of surfactant dynamics on the filament's tip location, $L$, the kinetic energy, $E_k= \int_{\mathcal{V}} (\rho \textbf{u}^2)/2) d{\mathcal{V}}$, and the length of the ligament (defined from the tip of the bulbous edge to its rim).
+Finally, figure \ref{metrics} shows the effect of surfactant dynamics on the filament's tip location, $L$, the kinetic energy, $E_k= \int_{\mathcal{V}} (\rho \textbf{u}^2)/2 d{\mathcal{V}}$, and the length of the ligament (defined from the tip of the bulbous edge to its rim).
 Here, the kinetic energy has been normalised by the surface energy $E_s = A_0\sigma_s$, where $A_0$ is the initial surface of the sheet.
 The evidence for a surfactant-driven retardation of the dynamics can be seen by inspection of $E_k$ and the streamwise location of the tip, which reveals that increasing $\beta_s$ monotonically decreases the overall value of both $E_k$ and $L$.
 Thus, the interfacial flow dynamics are retarded by Marangoni stresses resulting in a reduction in the retraction velocity.
 In figure \ref{metrics}c, we report the length of the ligament until pinch-off, the addition of surfactant increases the ligament length prior to its breakup becoming particularly pronounced at high $\beta_s$.